Jason Norrish

-Jason Norrish (born 26 January 1972) is an Australian rules footballer.
+Jason Norrish (born 26 January 1972) is a former Australian rules footballer.
 Norrish played as a defensive midfielder and began his football career at the Claremont Tigers.

 Early career

 Norrish grew up in Bunbury where he attended Bunbury Cathedral Grammar School.
 He represented WA in the State Schoolboys national championships before moving to Perth to attend Hale School.
-In 1990 he made his debut for Claremont and the following year played in the Tiger's premiership side.
+In 1990 he made his debut for Claremont and the following year played in the Tigers' premiership side.
 At the 1991 national draft he was taken by Melbourne with the 5th selection, with three other Claremont teammates selected before him.
 Norrish stayed at Claremont for the 1992 season, before moving to Melbourne in 1993.

 Melbourne Demons

 Norrish made his debut towards the end of the 1993 season and played in five of their last nine games.
 The following year he missed the first seven games, before playing in most of the remaining games, including all three finals.